foreverphoenix/the-phoenix-flavour/content/skyrim-se/sss/builds/breton-warrior.md

   If you have an idea of what's coming in your direction, use this to shore up your defenses and close the distance.
 The Master versions will bring your resistance to the cap on their own, freeing your enchantment slots.

 * **Equilibrium (Adept+):** *Sacrifices Health to restore a moderate amount of Magicka and Stamina.*
-  With your defenses, Health pool, and Natural Health regeneration, sometimes it will be prudent to drain your health in order to cast another spell or make more power attacks.
+  With your defenses, Health pool, and natural Health Regeneration, sometimes it will be prudent to drain your health in order to cast another spell or make more power attacks.
 Use your judgment, but you can take it.

 </details>